 Bullitt, the Solicitor General of the United Stated under President William

 Howard Taft, was a Louisville native and an 1894 Princeton graduate.
-He
+He received

-bear the name of his direct ancestors.
+the name of his direct ancestors.

-actuarial mathematics.
+in actuarial mathematics.
 He was a personal friend of a number of important

 figures in twentieth-century mathematics, including G.D.
 Birkhoff, G.H.
 Hardy,